-Aesthetic Medicine, General Practice, Minor Skin Surgery, Regenerative Medicine, Skin Cancer Checks, Special Interest in Orthopaedic Problems, Sports and Musculoskeletal Medicine, Work-related, Sports and Other Injuries
+Aesthetic Medicine, General Practice, Lap Band Adjustment, Minor Skin Surgery, Regenerative Medicine, Skin Cancer Checks and Management, Skin Cancer Medicine, Special Interest in Orthopaedic Problems, Sports and Musculoskeletal Medicine, Vasectomies, Work-related, Sports and Other Injuries

-Rob holds a Bachelor of Medicine and Bachelor of Surgery from the University of Western Australia and is currently finishing a Masters in Sports Medicine at the University of Queensland.
-In addition to performing all aspects of general practice for all ages, Rob has a special interest in, and practices sports and musculoskeletal medicine.
-He also provides a number of aesthetic procedures.
+Rob holds a Bachelor of Medicine and Bachelor of Surgery from the University of Western Australia and a Graduate Certificate in Sports Medicine from the University of Queensland.
+He also has a Professional Certificate in Dermoscopy and a Professional Advanced Certificate in Skin Cancer Medicine.
+In addition to performing all aspects of general practice for all ages, Rob has a special interest in, and practices sports and musculoskeletal medicine and skin cancer medicine.

-To augment his knowledge of musculoskeletal medicine, Rob spends about 20% of his time assisting in operations with a number of the local orthopaedic surgeons.
+To augment his knowledge of orthopaedic and sports medicine, Rob spends about 10% of his time assisting in operations with a local orthopaedic surgeon.
 It is not unusual for many of Rob’s patients needing orthopaedic surgery to see him in the operating theatre on the day of surgery.
 This is an insight into patient’s issues that it not often available to a GP.

-Rob is a father of four and recently has become a grandad.
+Rob is a father of four and grandfather of two.
 In his spare time Rob enjoys playing guitar and mandolin, kayaking and being involved in supporting Bunbury Dynamos Soccer Club.